Shashankkkkkkk/buythething-ecommerce-website/README.md

 #  Installing Buythething

-To install Bythething, follow these steps:
+To install Buythething, follow these steps:

 Linux and macOS: